This Month's Featured Research About Arthritis Pain... Sciatica Pain Information & Pain Treatment from The Pain Advisory Board...

-The word arthritis literally means joint inflammation but is typically the word used to refer to a group of more than 100 rheumatic diseases that can cause pain, stiffness, and swelling in the joints.
-These diseases may affect not only the joints but also other parts of the body, including important supporting structures such as muscles, bones, tendons, and ligaments, as well as some internal organs.
-This web page focuses on arthritis-pain caused by two of the most common forms of arthritis, osteoarthritis and rheumatoid arthritis.
+The word arthritis literally means joint pain and inflammation but is typically the word used to refer to a group of more than 100 rheumatic arthritic disease conditions causing pain, stiffness, and swelling in the joints or tendons.
+This disease may affect not only the joints but also other parts of the body, including important areas like the muscles, bones, tendons, and ligaments, as well as certain internal organs.
+This arthritis pain site mostly is targeted on arthritis-pain caused by 2 most common types of arthritis pain, osteoarthritis and rheumatoid arthritis.

-For example, when a harmful agent such as a sharp knife comes in contact with your skin, chemical signals travel from neurons in the skin through nerves in the spinal cord to your brain, where they are interpreted as pain.
+For example, when harmful agents like a sharp knife comes in contact with your skin, chemical signals travel from neurons in the skin through nerves in the spinal cord to your brain, where they are interpreted as pain.
 For more information on pain pay a visit to medicare education and fibromyalgia center.

-Chronic pain is a major health problem in the United States and is one of the most weakening effects of arthritis.
-More than 40 million Americans are affected by some form of arthritis, and many have chronic pain that limits daily activity.
-Osteoarthritis is by far the most common form of arthritis, affecting over 20 million Americans, while rheumatoid arthritis, which affects about 2.1 million Americans, is the most disabling form of the disease.
+Chronic pain is a major health problem in the USA and Canada and is one of the most serious health effects of arthritis.
+More than 45 million North Americans are affected by some form of arthritis and its pain, and many have chronic pain limits daily activity.
+Osteoarthritis is by far the most common form of arthritis, affecting over 23 million sufferers.
+Rheumatoid arthritis, which affects almost 3 million people is the most disabling type of arthritis.

 What Causes Arthritis Pain?
-Why Is It So Variable?
+Why is it Widely Variable?

 The pain of arthritis may come from different sources.
-These may include inflammation of the synovial membrane (tissue that lines the joints), the tendons, or the ligaments; muscle strain; and fatigue.
-A combination of these factors contributes to the intensity of the pain.
+These may include inflammation of the synovial membrane (tissue lines the joints), the tendons, or the ligaments; muscle strain; and fatigue.
+A combination of these factors contributes to the intensity of arthritic-pain.

 How Do Doctors Measure Arthritis Pain?

-Pain is a private, unique experience that cannot be seen.
-The most common way to measure pain is for the doctor to ask you, the patient, about your difficulties.
+Arthritis pain is a private and non-visible experience.
+The most common way to measure arthritispain is for the doctor to ask you, the patient, about your difficulties.
 For example, the doctor may ask you to describe the level of pain you feel on a scale of 1 to 10.
 You may use words like aching, burning, stinging, or throbbing.
 These words will give the doctor a clearer picture of the pain you are experiencing.

-Since doctors rely on your description of pain to help guide treatment, you may want to keep a pain diary to record your pain sensations.
-You can begin a week or two before your visit to the doctor.
-On a daily basis, you can describe the situations that cause or alter the intensity of your pain, the sensations and severity of your pain, and your reactions to the pain.
+Since doctors rely on your description of pain to help guide treatment, you may want to keep a pain diary to record your pain and dates.
+You can a few weeks prior toe your next scheduled doctors visit.
+On a daily basis describe the situations causing or changed intensity of the pains, the sensations and how severe was your pain, and your reactions to the pain.
 For example: "On Monday night, sharp pains in my knees produced by housework interfered with my sleep; on Tuesday morning, because of the pain, I had a hard time getting out bed.
 However, I coped with the pain by taking my medication and applying ice to my knees."
 The diary will give the doctor some insight into your pain and may play a critical role in the management of your disease.

 The doctor will usually do the following:

-- Take your medical history and ask questions such as, How long have you been experiencing pain?
+- Take your medical history and ask questions such as; How long have you been experiencing pain?
 How intense is the pain?
 How often does it occur?
 What causes it to get worse?
-What causes it to get better?
+What mat=yu cause it to get better?

 - Review the medications you are using

-- Conduct a physical examination to determine causes of pain and how this pain is affecting your ability to function
+- Do an examnation to determine likely causes of your pain and how your arthritis-pain is affecting you

-- Take blood and/or urine samples and request necessary laboratory work
+- Take blood and/or urine samples and seek blood workups at the Lab

-- Ask you to get x-rays taken or undergo other imaging procedures such as a CAT scan (computerized axial tomography) or MRI (magnetic resonance imaging) to see how much joint damage has been done.
+- Ask you to get xrays taken, or other imaging procedures such as a CAT scan (computerized axial tomography) or MRI (magnetic resonance imaging) to see how much joint damage has been done.

-Once the doctor has done these things and reviewed the results of any tests or procedures, he or she will discuss the findings with you and design a comprehensive management approach for the pain caused by your osteoarthritis or rheumatoid arthritis.
+Once the doctor has done these things and reviewed the results of any tests or procedures, the doctor will discuss the findings with you and design a comprehensive management approach for the pain caused by your osteoarthritis or rheumatoid arthritis.

-A number of different specialists may be involved in the care of a patient with arthritis -- often a team approach is used.
-The team may include doctors who treat people with arthritis (rheumatologists), surgeons (orthopaedists), and physical and occupational therapists.
-Their goal is to treat all aspects of arthritis pain and help you learn to manage your pain.
-The physician, other health care professionals, and you, the patient, all play an active role in the management of arthritis pain.
+A number of different specialists may be involved in the care of a patient with arthritis pain.
+A so called pain team can include doctors who spoecialize in arthritis treatment, surgeons and physical/occupational therapists.
+Their goal is to treat various aspects of arthritis pain and help you learn to manage pain.
+The physician, other health care professionals, and you, the patient, all play an active role in the control of arthritis pain.

-There is no single treatment that applies to everyone with arthritis, but rather the doctor will develop a management plan designed to minimize your specific pain and improve the function of your joints.
-A number of treatments can provide short-term pain relief.
+There is no single treatment applicables to everyone suffering from arthritis-pain.
+Your doctor will develop a management plan targeted for you and designed to minimize your specific pain and improve the function of your joints.
+There are severfal arthritic treatments which may offer short-term pain relief.

-Medications -- Because people with osteoarthritis have very little inflammation, pain relievers such as acetaminophen (Tylenol*) may be effective.
-Patients with rheumatoid arthritis generally have pain caused by inflammation and often benefit from aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin or Advil).
+Non-Prescription Meds for Arthritis Pain Treatment --- Because people with osteoarthritis have little inflammation, pain relievers like the benefits from an ibuprofen regimen, can be effective in relieving arthritis-pain.
+Patients with rheumatoid arthritis generally have pain caused by inflammation and often may get pain relief benefits from starting an aspirin regimen, or other non-steroid anti-inflammatory drugs, such as Advil, for example.

-Heat and cold -- The decision to use either heat or cold for arthritis pain depends on the type of arthritis and should be discussed with your doctor or physical therapist.
-Moist heat, such as a warm bath or shower, or dry heat, such as a heating pad, placed on the painful area of the joint for about 15-minutes may relieve the pain.
-An ice pack (or a bag of frozen vegetables) wrapped in a towel and placed on the sore area for about 15-minutes may help to reduce swelling and stop the pain.
-If you have poor circulation, do not use cold packs.
-Go-to HealthWebsites.org for more health information.
+Heat and Cold Pain Treatment Methods --- The decision to use either heat or cold for arthritis pain depends on the type of arthritis and should be discussed with your doctor or physical therapist.
+Moist heat, such as a warm bath or shower, or dry heat, such as a heating pad, placed on the painful area of the joint for about 15-minutes which may help the pain.
+An ice pack wrapped in a towel and placed on the painful area for about 20-minutes may help to reduce swelling and help the pain.
+However, if you have blood circulation issues, cold-packs are not recommended.

-Joint protection -- Using a splint or a brace to allow joints to rest and protect them from injury can be helpful.
+Joint protection; A splint or a brace used to allow joints to rest and protect them from injury can be helpful.
 Your physician or physical therapist can make recommendations.

-Transcutaneous electrical nerve stimulation (TENS) -- A small TENS device that directs mild electric pulses to nerve endings that lie beneath the skin in the painful area may relieve some arthritis pain.
-TENS seems to work by blocking pain messages to the brain and by modifying pain perception.
+Transcutaneous electrical nerve stimulation is a small medical device sending mild electric pulses to nerve endings lie beneath the skin in the painful area may relieve some arthritis pain.
+This works by blocking pain messages sent to the brain and by modifying pain perception.

-Massage -- In this pain-relief approach, a massage therapist will lightly stroke and/or knead the painful muscle.
+Massage -- In this pain-relief approach, a massage therapist will lightly stroke or massage painful muscles.
 This may increase blood flow and bring warmth to a stressed area.
 However, arthritis-stressed joints are very sensitive, so the therapist must be familiar with the problems of the disease.

-* Brand names included are provided as examples only and their inclusion does not mean that these products are endorsed by the National Institutes of Health or any other Government agency.
-Also, if a particular brand name is not mentioned, this does not mean or imply that the product is unsatisfactory.
+Brand names included are provided as examples only and their inclusion does not mean these products are endorsed by the National Institutes of Health or any other Government agency.
+Also, if a particular brand name is not mentioned, this does not mean or imply the product is non-satisfactory.